Raudius/files_scripts/docs/Functions.md

 Returns a formatted date string.

   - **Date:** See [create_date_time](#create_date_time)
-  - **Locale:** A valid CLDR locale (if nil, the default PHP local will be used).
+  - **Locale:** A valid CLDR locale (if `nil`, the default PHP locale will be used)
-  - **Timezone:** A string containing any value in the ICU timezone database, or any offset of "GMT" (e.g `GMT-05:30`)
+  - **Time zone:** A string containing any value in the ICU time zone database, or any offset of "GMT" (e.g `GMT-05:30`)
-  - **Pattern:** A string containing an [ICU-valid pattern](https://unicode-org.github.io/icu/userguide/format_parse/datetime/#datetime-format-syntax).
+  - **Pattern:** A string containing an [ICU-valid pattern](https://unicode-org.github.io/icu/userguide/format_parse/datetime/#datetime-format-syntax)
 ### format_price

 `format_price(Number value, [String symbol], [String currency], [String locale]): String`

-Formats a number to a formatted string.
+Formats a price into a formatted string.
 The symbol, currency and locale can be specified for more precise formatting.
 By default, locale is set to `en`, and no symbol/currency are specified.

 **Symbol:** any string is allowed.
-It is be used as the currency symbol in the output string
+It is used as the currency symbol in the output string
 **Currency:** a string containing a valid ISO 4217 currency code.
 It is used for calculating currency subdivisions (cents, pennies, etc.)
 **Locale:** a string containing a valid CLDR locale.
-It is used for formatting in a locale specific way (e.g. symbol before or after value)
+It is used for formatting in a locale-specific way (e.g. symbol before or after value)
 ### http_request

 `http_get(String url, [String method]='GET', [Table data]={}): String`